 Cook the pasta in abundantly salted water until al dente.

 While you are cooking your spaghetti, whisk the egg with grated pecorino cheese and lots of freshly ground pepper.
-(For most palates, if you salt the pasta water sufficiently and given that pecorino and pancetta are already quite salty, you probably don’t need to season the sauce.)
+(For most palates, if you salt the pasta water sufficiently and given that pecorino is already quite salty, you probably don’t need to season the sauce.)

 Separately, in a skillet, sauté the garlic until it is just slightly brown.
 (If using onion, let it sauté very gently until it is perfectly soft and translucent, without browning.)
 Then add the zucchini and continue over moderate heat, seasoning with a pinch of salt, until the zucchini is cooked and just lightly browned.
 If you’re using young, tender zucchini, this should take 5 minutes or less.